RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 ### Reset node status

-In extreme cases, it may become necessary to reset node status.
+In extreme cases, you may need to reset a node's status.
 Run the following commands to do so:

 ```
-rladmin tune node <node_id> max_listeners 100
+$ rladmin tune node <node_id> max_listeners 100
-rladmin tune node <node_id> quorum_only disabled
+$ rladmin tune node <node_id> quorum_only disabled
 ```

-This should not be done lightly.
+use these commands with caution.
 For best results, contact Support before running these commands.

 ## Cluster status example